Cord Cutting Guides, News, and Reviews

-When deciding on an Internet provider, it’s helpful to have a basic understanding of network infrastructure.
-The system with which these providers deliver Internet to your home can have a large impact on how fast and reliable your speeds will be.
+When deciding on an internet provider, it’s helpful to have a basic understanding of network infrastructure.
+The system with which these providers deliver internet to your home can have a large impact on how fast and reliable your speeds will be.

-Xfinity has an extensive network that utilizes cable connections.
-Their Internet service is delivered through the coaxial cables that hook up to your TV, and is capable of speeds that are many times faster than dial-up or DSL.
-Cable was previously the gold standard of Internet, and provides a speedy connection that will be sufficient for all but the heaviest use.
+Xfinity internet service is delivered through the coaxial cables that hook up to your TV, and is capable of speeds that are many times faster than those of dial-up or DSL.
+Cable was the gold standard in internet service before fiber came along.
+That’s no longer true, but cable internet still provides a speedy connection that will be sufficient for all but the heaviest use.

 Both Xfinity and RCN offer double and triple play options that incentivize bundling TV, Internet, and phone together.

-As for your basic Internet service and modem, both services offer a self-installation kit that is usually the more economical option.
+As for your basic internet service and modem, both services offer a self-installation kit that is usually the more economical option.
 If your situation is unique or you don’t feel confident in your ability to install the equipment on your own, professional installation is available for an additional fee.

 While Xfinity’s speeds are generally fast enough for the vast majority of users, the prices are unfortunately not as great of a deal.
-You can get faster Internet for cheaper with RCN: it’s a no-brainer.
+You can get faster internet for cheaper with RCN: it’s a no-brainer.

-Heavy TV users or TV only customers may get more use out of Xfinity, but for bundlers and Internet junkies, RCN is the clear winner.
+Heavy TV users or TV-only customers may get more use out of Xfinity, but for bundlers and internet junkies, RCN is the clear winner.

 Your email address will not be published.